wp-plugins/cleantalk-spam-protect/readme.txt

 * Russian (ru_RU)

 == Screenshots ==
-1. Anti spam plugin settings.
+1. Anti-spam plugin settings.
-1. Anti spam stopped spam bot at the CAPTCHA less registration form.
+1. Anti-spam stopped spam bot at the CAPTCHA less registration form.
 The plugin provide explanation to visitor and websites about eache rejected comment/registration or contact message.
 1. Use anti-spam analytics tool for each website in service Dashboard to have information about spam/legitimate statistics.
 1. Use anti-spam log to control anti-spam plugin.
 1. Setup Android/iOS app to have push notices when new legitiamte comments/registrations or contactcs appears on the website.